Join Here | Log In

 Triggers of EBV reactivation:

-The reactivation of EBV is regulated by different signalling pathways and can occur under certain conditions, such as hypoxia (lack of oxygen), B-cell receptor activation, ROS inducers, and exposure to certain lab chemicals.
-In addition, stress, immunosuppression, and certain medications can reactivate the virus.
-Certain bacteria, including Aggregatibacter actinomycetemcomitans, an oral bacterium associated with periodontitis, and H. pylori, can also trigger reactivation.[ref]
+The reactivation of EBV is regulated by different signalling pathways and can occur under certain conditions, such as hypoxia (lack of oxygen), B-cell receptor activation, reactive oxygen species (ROS) induction, and exposure to certain laboratory chemicals.
+Additionally, stress, immunosuppression, and certain medications can reactivate the virus.
+Certain bacteria, including Aggregatibacter actinomycetemcomitans (an oral bacterium associated with periodontitis) and H. pylori, can also trigger reactivation.[ref]

 The reactivation cascade starts with the expression of two of the viral proteins: Zta and Rta.
 These two proteins then promote and boost the transcription of the other viral proteins for replicating the viral genome.

-There’s a lot of research specific to the Zta and Rta proteins, looking at how our human immune system keeps them from getting activated, and also looking for ways to stop those proteins once activated.
-There’s also research on how to target those proteins as a way of targeting epithelial cancers.[ref]
+A lot of research focuses on the Zta and Rta proteins, examining how the human immune system keeps them from being activated and looking for ways to stop them once they are activated.
+Researchers are also studying how to target these proteins as a way of treating epithelial cancers.[ref]

 Epstein-Barr and Autoimmune Diseases: